-The AUC of ibrutinib increased 2.7-fold in subjects with mild hepatic impairment (Child-Pugh class A), 8.2-fold in subjects with moderate hepatic impairment (Child-Pugh class B) and 9.8 fold in subjects with severe hepatic impairment (Child-Pugh class C) relative to subjects with normal liver function.
-The $C{max}$ of ibrutinib increased 5.2-fold in mild hepatic impairment, 8.8 fold in moderate hepatic impairment and 7-fold in severe hepatic impairment relative to subjects with normal liver function [see Hepatic Impairment (4.2.7.4)].
+The AUC of ibrutinib increased 2.7-fold in subjects with mild hepatic impairment (Child-Pugh class A), 8.2-fold in subjects with moderate hepatic impairment (Child-Pugh class B) and 9.8-fold in subjects with severe hepatic impairment (Child-Pugh class C) relative to subjects with normal liver function.
+The C{max} of ibrutinib increased 5.2-fold in mild hepatic impairment, 8.8-fold in moderate hepatic impairment and 7-fold in severe hepatic impairment relative to subjects with normal liver function [see Use in specific populations (4.2.7.4)].